-During the 11th until 13th century landowners cut the last forests, because the prices of wood were going up (Vera, 2011).
-These deforestations resulted in regional extension of sand drifting (van Mourik et al., 2012a,b).
-To acquire fuel, farmers dug sods of the ectorganic horizon of the moist heaths (Burny, 1999), but after the removal of the ectorganic sods, the moist heaths will recover in two until four years and sand drifting was not an issue.
+During the 11th-13th century, landowners cut the last forests, because the prices of wood were going up (Vera, 2011).
+These deforestations resulted in regional extension of sand drifting (van Mourik et al., 2012a, b).
+To acquire fuel, farmers dug sods of the ectorganic horizon of the moist heaths (Burny, 1999), but after the removal of the ectorganic sods, the moist heaths will recover in 2-4 years, and sand drifting was not an issue.
 From archived documents it is known that the farmers protected the dry heaths carefully against sand drifting (Vera, 2011).
-But in the course of the 18th century the combination of population growth and increase of food demand resulted in the extension of arable fields and the increase of the production of stable manure.
-Lack of stable fillings was compensated by the use of humic sods from the dry heaths (Vera, 2011; Burney, 1999).
-Mowing and burning were sustainable management rules, but sod digging caused degradation and initiated the next wave of sand drifting (van Mourik et al., 2012a,b).
+But in the course of the 18th century the combination of population growth and the increase in food demand resulted in the extension of arable fields and the increase of the production of stable manure.
+The lack of stable fillings was compensated by the use of humic sods from the dry heaths (Vera, 2011; Burny, 1999).
+Mowing and burning were sustainable management rules, but sod digging caused degradation and initiated the next wave of sand drifting (van Mourik et al., 2012a, b).

 At the end of the 19th century, the plaggic agriculture came to an end.
-Due to the combination of the fall of prices of wool and the introduction of chemical fertilizers and urban compost the heaths lost their economic value and the government started with the reclamation of the heaths into new arable fields.
-After the introduction of hybrid maize in 1950 AD, these fields became the base of the bio industry (chicken, beef and pork).
+Due to the combination of the falling prices of wool and the introduction of chemical fertilizers and urban compost, the heaths lost their economic value and the government started with the reclamation of the heaths into new arable fields.
+After the introduction of hybrid maize in AD 1950, these fields became the base of the bio-industry (chicken, beef, and pork).
 The heathlands that were damaged by sand drifting were turned into forests, mainly Scotch pine plantations.
-Figure 2 shows how the heath surface diminished from ≈600 kha in 1850 to ≈30 Kha in 1990.
-Since 1980 the government started the development of the national ecological master structure to improve the biodiversity on national and regional scale.
+Figure 2 shows how the heath surface diminished from ≈ 600 kha in 1850 to ≈ 30 kha in 1990.
+In 1980 the government started the development of the national ecological master structure to improve the biodiversity on a national and regional scale.
 The program Natura 2000 included the preservation of the remaining heaths and restoration of lost heaths.
 As a result, the heath area had increased from 30 to 35 kha in 2008.
-Most of these heaths are now parts of protected nature reserves, in which also the (last) valuable soil archives such as barrows, buried Podzols and plaggic horizons are protected as elements of the geological and cultural heritage.
+Most of these heaths are now parts of protected nature reserves, in which also the (last) valuable soil archives such as barrows, buried podzols, and plaggic horizons are protected as elements of the geological and cultural heritage.

-Due to the presently increased nitrogen concentrations in rain and ground water, heaths cannot survive without management measures to prevent an accelerated succession to brushwood and forest.
+Due to the presently increased nitrogen concentrations in rain and groundwater, heaths cannot survive without management measures to prevent an accelerated succession to brushwood and forest.
 Applied measures are, like in the 19th century, intensive grazing, mowing, burning and sod digging (Smits and Noordijk, 2013).